Hadi-Hajieghrary/gazebo_ros_actor_pose_plugin/README.md

         <updateRate>10</updateRate>
       </plugin>

-In the topic is not specified, the topic name is going to be determined as <actor name>_pose.
+If the name of the topic is not specified, the topic name is going to be determined as <actor name>_pose.

 To see the example run: